Meeting and surpassing all audience expectations every day.

 They don't have anywhere else to go.

-Their guy isn't gonna go anywhere.
+Their guy isn't going to go anywhere.

-Their guy is Jeb, then their next guy is Christie.
+Then their next guy is Christie.

 They're not going anywhere.